swiss-ai-center/a-guide-to-mlops/docs/index.md

     title_highlight: launch?
     subtitle: |
       The guide is open source and designed to be followed hands-on.
-      Pick a chapter, launch your terminal, and start shipping ML systems.
+      Pick a part, open your terminal, and ship a complete ML system.
     cta:
       text: Launch mission
       icon: lucide/rocket